instruqt/tutorials/instruqt-tracks/instruqt-cli-getting-started/05-create-a-new-track/assignment.md

 ---
 slug: create-a-new-track
-id: fncoggtspslk
 type: challenge
 title: "\U0001F423 Create a New Track"
 teaser: Use the Instruqt CLI tool to create a brand new track.
 notes:
   - type: text
     contents: The Instruqt CLI creates a new track with some basic defaults.
-You can
-    edit any of these settings once the track is created.
+You can edit any of these settings once the track is created.
 tabs:
   - title: Workstation
     type: terminal
     hostname: workstation
   - title: Editor
     type: code
     hostname: workstation
     path: /root
 difficulty: basic
 timelimit: 300
 ---